Elliptic complex on the Grassmannian of oriented 2-planes: PCS-structures of Grassmannian type

-\begin{df} A parabolic almost conformally symplectic structure (or PACS-structure for short) of Grassmannian type on a manifold $M$ of dimension $2n$ with $n\ge3$ is given by a Grassmannian structure of type $(2,n)$ with auxiliary oriented bundles $E$ and $F$ together with an almost conformally symplectic structure $\ell\subset\Lambda^2T^\ast M$ which is Hermitian in the Grassmannian sense, i.e. $\ell$ is contained in $\Lambda^2E\otimes S^2F^\ast$.

-If in addition $\ell$ is a conformally symplectic structure, then we call it a parabolic conformally symplectic structure (or PCS-structure for short) of Grassmannian type. \end{df}
+\begin{df} A parabolic almost conformally symplectic structure (or PACS-structure for short) of Grassmannian type on a manifold $M$ of dimension $2n\ge6$ is given by a Grassmannian structure of type $(2,n)$ with auxiliary oriented bundles $E$ and $F$ together with an almost conformally symplectic structure $\ell\subset\Lambda^2T^\ast M$ which is Hermitian in the Grassmannian sense, i.e. $\ell$ is contained in $\Lambda^2E\otimes S^2F^\ast$.
+We call the structure a parabolic conformally symplectic structure (or PCS-structure for short) of Grassmannian type if $\ell$ is conformally symplectic. \end{df}

-As $\ell$ and $\Lambda^2E$ are line bundles and $F$ has an orientation, we see that a Hermitian $acs$-structure $\ell$ determines a ray of bundle metrics on $F$ and conversely, a choice of a ray of bundle metrics on $F$ determines a Hermitian $acs$-structure.
-The signature of any metric from the ray is an invariant of the $acs$-structure.
+As $\ell$ and $\Lambda^2E$ are line bundles and $F$ is oriented, we see that a Hermitian $acs$-structure $\ell$ determines a conformal class of bundle metrics on $F$ and conversely, a conformal class of metrics on $F$ determines a Hermitian $acs$-structure.
+The signature of any metric from the class is an invariant of the $acs$-structure.
 Here we will consider only the positive definite case.

-PCS-structure of Grassmannian type is equivalent to a certain $G$-structure on $M$.
-Here we always fix a linear isomorphisms $\R^{2n}\ra\lag_{-1}$ so that the tautological soldering form $\theta$ on the $G$-structure takes values in $\lag_{-1}$ rather than $\R^{2n}$.
-This will be useful in Definition \ref{df PCS quotient}.
+A PCS-structure of Grassmannian type on $M$ is equivalent to a certain $G$-structure $p_0:\cG_0\ra M$.
+Any such structure carries a tautological form $\theta$, called the \textit{soldering form}, which is an equivariant $\lag_{-1}$-valued 1-form on $\cG_0$ whose pointwise kernel is the vertical subbundle.